LibreTexts/default-env/README.md

 This repository contains the repo2docker config files needed to build the default Jupyter environment available at jupyter.libretexts.org, as well as serve libretexts.org directly via our CKEditor-Binder-Plugin.
 The goal of this environment is to contain as many of the most popular software packages needed for scientific computing from a variety of languages: Python, R, Octave, Sage, Julia, etc.

+The contents of the master branch are not actively used to source any images.
+Instead, for jhub, we build the images from these files, push them to dockerhub, and then they are pulled onto our machines.
+CKEditor-Binder-Plugin directly references the git tags in this repo as per the thebe configuration.

 ## Repo2docker Configuration Files
 - [environment.yml](https://github.com/LibreTexts/default-env/blob/master/environment.yml).
 This file contains all the packages to be installed by conda.
 It is generally used for R, Python and C/C++ packages.
 We only install packages available from the conda-forge and default channels here.
 - [apt.txt](https://github.com/LibreTexts/default-env/blob/master/apt.txt).
 Here we install Debian packages through `apt-get` which otherwise are not available through conda, such as texlive and some base functionality tools.
 We will only install from Ubuntu 18.04 APT repositories.